 In a new series, we’ll be speaking to the chairs of the ABTA Council of Regions.
-This issue, it’s Sue Foxall, Managing Director, Kinver Travel
+This issue, it’s Sue Foxall, managing director, Kinver Travel Centre

 I’ve been involved with ABTA for about 30 years working as part of the Midlands region.
-My role really is acting on behalf of all the agents in my region, being there to help them and guide them through the ABTA system, organising and taking part in the regional business meetings.
-The biggest part of my role during the 18 months of the pandemic is doing radio (BBC Radio and BBC Midlands) as well as television, regarding the different stages that we’ve been going through.
+My role is acting on behalf of all the agents in my region, being there to help them and guide them through the ABTA system and organising and taking part in the regional business meetings.
+The biggest part of my role during the 18 months of the pandemic has been doing radio (BBC Radio and BBC Midlands) as well as television, regarding the different stages that we’ve been going through.

 Business is still at zero income and, and for us owners, zero salary – things haven’t changed since March 23 last year.
 We’ve had a few green lights, but they’ve not come to fruition yet – we’re focusing on building customer confidence at the moment.

-Kinver Travel is fairly upmarket and one of the trends I’ve been noticing is with silver travellers and people who are retired — they’re showing a real desire to actually travel at the moment, but there’s not enough clarity to give them that confidence to travel.
-We’ve had a few inquiries, but nothing materialises into a booking – it’s a big decision for people at the moment.
+Kinver Travel is fairly upmarket and one of the trends I’ve been noticing is that silver travellers and people who are retired are showing a real desire to actually travel at the moment, but there’s not enough clarity to give them that confidence to travel.
+We’ve had a few enquiries, but nothing materialises into a booking – it’s a big decision for people at the moment.

-As we near the end of July, I think 2021 is a bit of a write-off for travel.
+I think 2021 is a bit of a write-off for travel.
 There isn’t the time in the year for it to come back in sufficient numbers and it’s going to be a very slow restart.
 I think, as an industry, we have to focus on people getting away for winter sun and ski.
-And then hopefully, away for summer 2022.
+And then, hopefully, away for summer 2022.
 Getting back to the booking levels that we’d like to be at is what we hope for right now.

-Though, speaking to agents like myself at the moment, we don’t want to do too many bookings at the moment because we’ll either end up cancelling them and refunding them or rebooking them.
-And actually, it’s an awful lot of work and we can’t add a service charge for doing it.
+Although, speaking to other agents like myself, we don’t want to do too many bookings at the moment because we’ll either end up cancelling and refunding them or rebooking them and it’s an awful lot of work and we can’t add a service charge for doing it.
 We need to seriously be looking at that for future bookings – if we ever go through a pandemic again, all of us will go.

-I’m certainly looking forward to bringing my excellent staff back off furlough to their normal working hours, and to being able to afford to pay for their salary, as well as the salary for the two directors out of earnings – let’s hope it’s soon!
+I’m certainly looking forward to bringing my excellent staff back off furlough to their normal working hours, and to being able to afford to pay their salaries, as well as the salaries of the two directors out of earnings – let’s hope it’s soon!